entrifis/gustav/README.md

 ```

 Run `claude` in the `myproject` folder, mention `gustav/gustav.md`, and let's begin.

-During initialization, I'll copy my subagents to your `.claude/agents/` directory so Claude Code can invoke them throughout our workflow.

 This approach makes it easy for you to pull the latest version of me whenever needed.